Harlequins prop Joe Marler charged for comments made to Bristol’s Jake Heenan

 The Rugby Football Union said Marler had been charged under the governing body’s rule 5.12 – conduct prejudicial to the game.

-Marler’s comments during the first half of Tuesday’s Gallagher Premiership match reportedly related to Heenan’s mother.
+Marler’s comments during the first half of Tuesday’s Premiership match reportedly related to Heenan’s mother.

 Marler will face a disciplinary hearing on Friday afternoon.